 Why is alcohol placed on a pedestal?
 The initial belief was born out of The French Paradox.
 In the early 1990s, it was observed that citizens of France consumed about the same about of saturated fat as citizens of the United States and the UK and yet their mortality rate for coronary heart disease was much lower.
 A major difference that scientists found is that the people of France consumed much more red wine.

-This claim led to a large amount of research over the past few decades which generally found that a moderate consumption of any type of alcohol may be cardioprotective.
-Studies found that moderate consumption may be associated with a lower risk of hypertension, myocardial infarction, stroke, sudden cardiac death, and all-cause mortality.
+This claim led to a large amount of research over the past few decades, which generally determined that a moderate consumption of any type of alcohol may be cardioprotective, stating that it may be associated with a lower risk of hypertension, myocardial infarction, stroke, sudden cardiac death, and all-cause mortality.

 Why is red wine often highlighted?
 This may be because red wine falls into The Mediterranean Diet, which is often looked at as being the most heart healthy.
 Also, red wine contains antioxidants such as resveratrol, which has anti-inflammatory properties and may help regulate cholesterol levels & prevent heart disease and strokes.
 Resveratrol can also be found in foods like blueberries, cranberries, grapes, peanuts, pistachios, and cocoa.
 There are debates as to how much resveratrol a person would need to ingest in order to experience cardioprotective effects and it would probably mean that they would need to consume wine in excess.

 While moderate consumption of alcohol has been believed to be cardioprotective, binging or overconsuming alcohol can lead to arrhythmias, cardiomyopathy, high blood pressure, high cholesterol, heart failure, or stroke.

 WATCH THIS VIDEO FOR A VISUAL BREAKDOWN OF THE INFO SO FAR!

 1 drink per day for women, 1-2 drinks a day for men.